++bake

 Left fold

-Left fold: moves left to right across a list a
+Left fold: moves left to right across a list a, recursively slamming a

 producing the final value of the accumulator.